Overview of Program

 Patients with peripheral aneurysms are treated with remote closure using catheter techniques, such as covered stents, or by surgical resection and implantation of a synthetic graft/tube.

 The multidisciplinary team works in close coordination to treat tissue damage and repair circulation.
-Caregivers include:
+Caregivers involved in patient care for this program are:

 - Vascular and endovascular surgeons